The John Lennon interview

-With the encouragement of the Alumni Office I contacted the alumni who had conducted the legendary interview.
+"With the encouragement of the Alumni Office, I contacted the alumni who had conducted the legendary interview.
 I got in touch with Maurice Hindle (1968) and Daniel Wiles (1970) and explained that I wanted to write an article about the story behind their interview.
-It was very exciting to contact people who could interview one of the musical icons in the world, and also looking through all the photographs of the first generation at Keele.
+It was very exciting to contact people who could interview one of the musical icons in the world and also look through all the photographs of the first generation at Keele.
 I could sense the feeling of being part of Keele University was generic despite the experience of each generation at Keele being different.
-Once people look back at the old times, it would be similar feeling for all."
+Once people look back at the old times, it would be a similar feeling for all."
 Aynel Tekogul (2013)

 In the Independent (9 March 2008), the John Lennon interview mentioned in an article entitled "Jagger vs Lennon: London's riots of 1968 provided the backdrop to a rock'n'roll battle royale".
 It referred to the 'Black Dwarf' letters which were syndicated all over the world and for many characterised the disagreement between the two emerging wings of the counterculture.
 On one side was the counter-cultural, drug-taking hippie rebellion and on the other side stood the Far Left and their idea that the Arts must play a part in changing the structures of society.
 For Lennon, the fact that the Beatles were described as "less revolutionary than the Rolling Stones" was the most galling accusation in the controversy.
 When Daniel and Maurice interviewed him for UNIT in December 1968, Lennon revealed that he was angry about the comparison, claiming the Stones as friends and stressing the pre-eminence of the Beatles.